 During the year 2021/22 the school's allocated grant was £16,000, plus £10 per pupil.
 Paid in two instalments - Nov 21 and May 22.
 This will be spent on:

-During the year 2022/23 the school has £17,361.84 (this includes the school's allocated grant and money carried over from last academic year).
-See action plan below on how the money will be spent.
+During the year 2022/23 the school grant was £17,361.84 (this includes the school's allocated grant and money carried over from last academic year).
+This will be spent on:

 Closing statement